Wang Du: Under Jin

-Meanwhile, in spring 922, while under attack, Wang Du went to visit Wang Chuzhi at his western mansion, apparently trying to maintain a resemblance of a father-son relationship.
+Meanwhile, in the spring of 923, while under attack, Wang Du went to visit Wang Chuzhi at his western mansion, apparently trying to maintain a resemblance of a father-son relationship.
 Wang Chuzhi, however, swung his fists at Wang Du's chest, cursing, "Rebellious bandit!
 When did I ever mistreat you?"
 As he was unarmed, he also tried to bite at Wang Du's nose.
 Wang Du barely escaped from Wang Chuzhi's grasp.
-Shortly after, Wang Chuzhi either died in anger or was killed by Wang Du.
+Shortly after, Wang Chuzhi either died in anger or was killed by Wang Du on February 6th.
+He received a fairly elaborate tomb, rediscovered in 1980 and prized for its depiction of the elite music of the era.